-The Fish and Aquatic Conservation Program of the U.S. Fish and Wildlife Service, whose roots can be traced back to the U.S. Commission on Fish and Fisheries, has played a vital role in conserving America's fisheries since 1871, and today is a key partner with States, Tribes, Federal agencies, other Service programs, and private interests in a larger effort to conserve fish and other aquatic resources.
+The Fish and Aquatic Conservation Program of the U.S. Fish and Wildlife Service, whose roots can be traced back to the U.S. Commission on Fish and Fisheries, has played a vital role in conserving America's fisheries since 1871.
+Today, the program is a key partner with States, Tribes, Federal agencies, other Service programs, and private interests in the larger effort to conserve fish and other aquatic resources.

-The Program consists of almost 800 employees nationwide, with 70 National Fish Hatcheries, 9 Fish Health Centers, 7 Fish Technology Centers .
-These employees and facilities provide a network that is unique in its broad on-the-ground geographic coverage, its array of technical and managerial capabilities, and its ability to work across political boundaries and embrace a national perspective.
+The Program consists of almost 800 employees nationwide, with 70 National Fish Hatcheries, 9 Fish Health Centers, 7 Fish Technology Centers.
+These employees and facilities provide a network unique in its broad on-the-ground geographic coverage, its array of technical and managerial capabilities, and its ability to work across political boundaries and embrace a national perspective.
 The Program supports the only Federal hatchery system, with extensive experience culturing more than 100 different aquatic species.

-The Pacific Southwest Regional Fisheries and Aquatic Conservation Program oversees water and fish issues throughout California, Nevada and the Klamath Basin, from the Klamath River to the Lower Colorado River, and from San Francisco Bay to Eastern Nevada .
-Within this area, the Program focuses on the conservation and restoration of aquatic ecosystems.
+The Pacific Southwest Region Fish and Aquatic Conservation Program oversees water and fish issues throughout California, Nevada and the Klamath Basin.
+Within this area, the Program focuses on the conservation and restoration of fish aquatic ecosystems.

 What we do

-The aquatic ecosystems in California and Nevada historically sustained unique and diverse communities of fish and other aquatic organisms, many of which, such as salmon, trout, suckers, and lamprey, are important economic and cultural resources.
+These aquatic ecosystems historically sustained unique and diverse communities of fish and other aquatic organisms, many of which, including salmon, trout, suckers, and lamprey, are important economic and cultural resources.
 However, aquatic species represent some of the most imperiled organisms in our region.
-Currently, in California and Nevada, there are numerous aquatic species listed under the Endangered Species Act, with many others protected by state law or listed as species of concern in state wildlife action plans.
+There are many aquatic species listed under the Endangered Species Act, with many others protected by state law or listed as species of concern in state wildlife action plans.

 The Service's goal is to achieve and maintain sustainable populations of aquatic species.
 That means the agency is working to recover species listed as endangered or threatened under the Endangered Species Act, such as winter-run Chinook salmon, Lahontan cutthroat trout, and cui-ui.
 The program also works to restore declining populations of other species and to prevent the decline of otherwise healthy populations by restoring habitat, controlling invasive species, and monitoring aquatic species survival and mortality.